 I don’t ever recall my parent’s specifically sitting down with me to talk about the topic of personal finance.
 I do remember asking questions along the way when I was old enough and aware of money and the cost of things.
 Even though we did not have a formal talk my parents did teach me about personal finance.
 This is my parent’s financial story.

-We were the classic middle class family, I’m the youngest of five, and both of my parents worked.
+We were the classic middle-class family, I’m the youngest of five, and both of my parents worked.
 My mom was at home with us until I was old enough for school and then she went to work.
-My older sibling helped with me after school, until I was old enough to do so myself.
+My older sibling helped me after school until I was old enough to do so myself.
 My parent’s combined income was somewhere in the $40-50K range.
 We never went without, my dad was a good provider and would take on side hustles to help fund vacations and Christmas.